SamMilnes/DS-Individual-Final-Project/README.md

 https://github.com/SamMilnes/DS-Individual-Final-Project/blob/main/golf_data_forDSFinalProject%20(1).csv

-and save somewhere of your choosing.
+and save it somewhere of your choosing.
 After doing this you need to go to the first cell and comment out this line,

 drive.mount('/content/gdrive')